-The original church building, which was expanded over the years, was completely renovated in 1985, and a parking area on adjacent lots was paved.
+The original church building, which was expanded over the years, was completely renovated in 1985, and a parking area on the adjacent lot was paved.
 The former parsonage, directly behind the church building, is now used for classrooms and a food distribution facility.

 In 1984, as a major renovation program began, a friend of the church offered to organize a festival to help raise money for the project.
 Church members agreed that a festival would make an interesting project, but decided that the proceeds should go to some other worthy service organization.
 WellsFest has since become a major community event on the last Saturday in September.
-Over the years, it has generated nearly 1.5 million dollars for a wide range of nonprofit service organizations and activities.
+Over the years, it has generated nearly 1.5 million dollars for a wide range of nonprofit service organizations.

-Wells Church is also actively involved in its low-income neighborhood with commitments to the children, faculty and staff of Galloway Elementary School across the street; the Jesse Gates Edible Forest Community Garden; and the Tuesday Morning Neighborhood Ministries, which includes food distribution, medical assistance, and help with state ID cards that enable persons to pursue employment and access heath care.
+Wells Church is also actively involved in its low-income neighborhood with commitments to the children, faculty and staff of Galloway Elementary School across the street; the Jesse Gates Edible Forest Community Garden; and the Tuesday Morning Neighborhood Ministries, which includes a hot breakfast and weekly groceries.

 Several other neighborhood ministries began at Wells Church and have grown to become non profit organizations that serve the community.
 These include Georgetown Neighborhood Homes and Operation Shoestring.